Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

 \section{Main Result: \IMCG\ for arbitrary Collaboration Networks}

-As shown above, the quality of the winning group of the CCC game may be only one third of the optimal possible quality.
-We now show how to improve the SPOA to 2 for any collaboration network; for the complete graph this price will be close to 1.

-For this purpose, we introduce an extension of the CCC game which proceeds over multiple rounds (the name of the game is inspired by a policy of the MAGNET granting agency in the Israel Ministry of Industry; if a consortium of companies wins a grant, but another company can prove to the agency that its inclusion improves the average quality of the consortium, the authority may force the consortium to accept that new company.
-The rationale is aimed not just at getting good results, but also at following equal access rules).
+As shown above, the quality of the winning group of the CCC game may be only one third of the optimal quality.
+We show how to improve the SPOA to 2 for any collaboration network; for the complete graph this it will become close to 1.
+For this purpose, we introduce an extension of the CCC game which proceeds over multiple rounds (the name is inspired by a policy of the MAGNET Israeli granting agency which uses a similar policy).
 The \IMCG\ is defined as follows:

 \begin{itemize}